SEN-RAD/SEN-RAD/README.md

-- 👋 Hi, I’m @SEN-RAD.
+- 👋 Hi, I’m Andres.
 I'm currently based in Prague, CZR.
 - 👀 I’m interested in technology, music and self-actualization.
 - 🌱 I’m currently learning the basics of Front-end development, mainly React.
 - 💞️ I’m looking for an entry-level job in software development.